Kells, County Meath: Events

-Hay Festival Kells was home to Ireland's only Hay Festival, which then transmuted into the current Hinterlands festival.
+Hay Festival Kells was home to Ireland's only Hay Festival, which later evolved into the current Hinterlands festival.

 Education

 St. Ciaran's Community School Kells, Navan Road, Kells is a mixed secondary school in Kells which first opened in September 1988 and has around 640 students in attendance.
 It was first formed by the amalgamation of the Christian Brothers Secondary School and Kells Vocational School.

 Eureka secondary school Kells, Navan Road, Kells was first opened by Sisters of Mercy secondary education for girls in Kells in classrooms attached to the Convent in 1924.
 The school moved to a site at Eureka House in 1956 where it was situated until 2019 before moving to the newly built school campus on Cavan Road.

 St. Colmcille's Boys National school is an all-boys school on the Navan Road, first opened by the Christian Brothers on 20 January 1845.
 The present school was opened in 1976 and the Brothers, because of a fall-off in vocations, withdrew from the school in 1985.

-Headfort School is a non-denominational day and boarding private school situated in stunning parkland just outside the ancient town of Kells.
-Their focus is providing an outstanding all-round education centered on individuality and academic excellence.
+Headfort School is a non-denominational day and boarding private school located just outside the ancient town of Kells.

 Music

 Songwriters from the area include Jim Connell (b.1852 in Crossakiel) who wrote the Socialist anthem "The Red Flag", and Dick Farrelly (1916–1990), who wrote the "Isle of Innisfree".
 Other musicians from Kells include Mícheál Ó Domhnaill (1951–2006), who was a member of The Bothy Band, Relativity, and Nightnoise, and Eamon Carr (b.1948), who is the drummer in the band Horslips.
+Matthew Gilsenan, a member of The Celtic Tenors, is from the area.
 Irish indie rock bands Ham Sandwich and Turn are also associated with Kells.